-These five fun egg-speriments illustrate science principles in a meaningful way.
-Make a rubbery, naked egg; put ice cream in the oven without melting it*, and more!
-Can you think of more egg-citing science projects to try?
+These fun egg-speriments illustrate science principles in a meaningful way.
+Make a rubbery, naked egg; make your own natural egg dye, and more!
+There is even a bonus project about baby chicks.
+That makes six egg-citing science projects to try!

 An egg is covered by a hard shell to help protect the chick growing inside.
 When the chick is ready to hatch, it breaks the shell open.
 Try this experiment to find out what a shell is made of:

 The eggshell disappeared!
 But there might be some chalky white stuff left on the egg.
 This is because vinegar is a type of acid that 'ate' away and dissolved the calcium carbonate that the shell is made out of.
 (Chalk is also made out of calcium carbonate!)
 When something dissolves, it breaks into very tiny pieces and mixes with a liquid.
 You can see it happening if you put a sugar cube into a cup of hot water and stir.
 The sugar cube disappears as the sugar dissolves into the water.

 You might be wondering why the egg white and yolk inside the shell stayed in the shape of an egg even though the shell is gone.
 This is because the egg has another covering underneath the shell; called a membrane.
 It is very thin and you can see the yellow yolk through it.
 The vinegar can't dissolve the egg membrane, but some of it was able to get through the membrane, making the egg swell up.

 In the last project, the egg membrane let liquid in, making the egg swell a little bit.
 Do this project to see if you can get the egg to shrink!